TechSnazzy/gwg_100_days_of_code/README.md

 As it turns out, the game board does't show up because there are no `allEnemies()` declared yet.
 So if I comment out the `updateEntities()` code in `engine.js` then the game board shows up.

 I also have to comment out the code for `renderEntities()` for the same reason.
 Once `allEnemies()` is defined, then I can uncomment that code.
 Now the game board shows up and I have no errors.
 Yay!
 Only look me 5 days to figure this out, LOL.
 Hashtag, sarcasm.

+### Day 6 - 7/2 (Monday)
+Here we go with Day 6.
+I managed to get the Player to show up on the screen and I have the bugs moving randomly across the screen.
+I even have a collision and a popup that declares a win.
+So getting pretty close to being done.

+That said, I'm also spending quite a lot of time getting better with HTML Canvas.
+So I have good news and bad news.
+The bad news is that I've been sorta moving around randomly watching many videos and doing a bunch of different code alongs related to Canvas things.
+But the good news is that I think the logic of all of this is really starting to sink in.

+So all in all, for Day 6 I have the core functionality of the Arcade Game done.
+I am also working non-stop on learning and more about about HTML Canvas.
+This is all starting to get pretty fun.